-Our ability to provide extracurriculars will be guided this year by DOH guidelines as well as common sense preventative measures.
-At the time of this writing, interscholastic sports are prohibited.
-We have arranged for limited after-school physical education practice.
-The Athletic Coordinator is also in the process of developing low-risk alternatives to interscholastic sports.
-Other after-school activities will be offered to specific cohorts in PS (for those who are dismissed at 4 pm due to bussing), moved to more online options while in school (e.g., chess using technology), or will be offered outdoors or in large spaces.
+Our ability to provide extracurriculars will be guided this year by DOH guidelines and common-sense preventative measures.
+At the time of this writing, interscholastic sports are being offered with restrictions.
+All 6th through 9th-grade students will be able to participate in on-campus practice and training.
+Only vaccinated students can compete, whether on campus or away.

+Other after-school activities will be offered to specific cohorts in PS (for those dismissed at 4 pm due to bussing), will continue with online options while in school (e.g., chess using technology), or will be offered outdoors or in large spaces.